vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-service-startup-problems.md

     Invoke-Command {reg export 'HKLM\SOFTWARE\Policies\Microsoft\Windows Defender' C:\Temp\MDAV\_backup.reg
     ```

-7. Delete any policies that might have been set for Microsoft Defender Antivirus.
+7. Delete any policies that are set for Microsoft Defender Antivirus.

     Run the following PowerShell command as an administrator.